 Freely traversable by car, motorcycle, bicycle or on foot

-Miyako is connected to two of its smaller, neighboring islands by gracefully shaped bridges.
+Miyako is connected to three of its smaller, neighboring islands by gracefully shaped bridges.
+Irabu Bridge is Japan's longest toll-free bridge, spanning 3.5 kilometers to Irabu Island.
 At the northern tip of Miyako, the 1.4 kilometer long Ikema Ohashi leads to Ikema Island, while the 1.7 kilometer long Kurima Ohashi connects Kurima Island with Miyako in the southwest.

 JAL and ANA connect Miyako Airport on Miyako Island with Tokyo's Haneda Airport (2.5 to 3 hours), Osaka's Kansai Airport (2 hours), Nagoya's Central Japan Airport, Naha Airport on Okinawa Main Island (45 minutes), Ishigaki (30 minutes) and Tarama (20 minutes), a small island between Miyako and Ishigaki.
 Air passes can provide big savings on the Tokyo and Osaka routes.

-Furthermore, Jetstar Japan is scheduled to start operating between Tokyo's Narita Airport and Shimojishima Airport from March 30, 2019 with fares that can be considerably lower than those of JAL and ANA.
+Furthermore, Jetstar Japan is connecting Miyako's Shimojishima Airport with Tokyo's Narita Airport and Osaka's Kansai Airport with fares that are often considerably lower than the ones by JAL and ANA.
 Shimojishima Airport is located on a small island that is connected with Miyako Island via bridges.

-Ferry service between Ishigaki, Miyako and Okinawa Main Island was discontinued in 2008.
+Ferry service between Ishigaki, Miyako and the Okinawa Main Island was discontinued in 2008.